gwendall/way.js/README.md

 ```

 Boom.
 Now every change in the form will be stored in-memory.
 The binded span's html will be changed on the fly.
-And the form data will be persistent, meaning it will be populated with your typed data on page reloads.
+And the binded data will be persistent, meaning your HTML will be populated with your data on page reloads.

 Enough talk, [see it in action](https://gwendall.github.io/way).